- About Us

 Suggested Tracks and Topics

-Please feel free to submit session ideas on topics that are relevant to Creditors Rights; suggested tracks are:
+In addition to the above, please feel free to submit session ideas on topics that are relevant to Creditors Rights for webinars, podcasts, and future sessions; suggested tracks are:

 All presentation proposals received six months or more prior to a National Creditors Bar Association Conference will be reviewed by the Education Committee.
 Selection of proposed education will be determined on appropriateness and interest of topic, level of content, comprehensiveness of session objectives and expertise of presenter.
 National Creditors Bar Association reserves the right to make recommendations for revisions of content within proposals prior to acceptance.
 Participation as a presenter is by invitation only after review of the proposal.